Plan an upgrade from older versions of Office to Microsoft 365 Apps

-If you have Microsoft 365 Apps for enterprise, you can also use the Office cloud policy service to apply most user-based policy settings.
-For more information, see Overview of the Office cloud policy service for Microsoft 365 Apps for enterprise.
+If you have Microsoft 365 Apps for enterprise, you can also use Cloud Policy to apply most user-based policy settings.
+For more information, see Overview of Cloud Policy service for Microsoft 365.

 Remove older versions of Office when you upgrade

 We recommend that you uninstall any previous versions of Office before installing Microsoft 365 Apps on a device.
 You can remove these older versions of Office at the same time that you're installing Microsoft 365 Apps.

 For more information, see Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps.